During this unprecedented time, it is critically important to protect the mental health of employees at all levels.

 Be proactive to reduce stigma in the workplace:

 - Correct misinformation and challenge myths related to COVID-19.

 - Focus on positives, such as what is being done to protect workers, clients and customers from illness.

 - Consider people’s privacy and avoid telling others if you know of a co-worker who is ill.

-- Show empathy towards workers who are self-isolating due to a suspected or confirmed case of COVID-19.
-Keep in regular contact with the individual and offer to support them or their caregivers.
+- Show empathy towards workers who are self-isolating.
+Keep in regular contact with the individual and offer support.